Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 * `swarm.rest.prefix` &mdash; the REST prefix (e.g., `/gdp/v1/`).

 * `swarm.rest.scgi.port` &mdash; the port number for the SCGI server to listen on.
-If you change this you'll also have to change the lighttpd configuration.
+If you change this you will also have to change the lighttpd configuration.
 Defaults to 8001.

 * `swarm.rest.scgi.pollinterval` &mdash; how often to poll for SCGI